It usually doesn’t get us where we want to go either.

 2. Gemba 現場 (Place)

 In the business consulting frameworks, Gemba typically refers to the workplace or factory floor.
-But it can be used in several other ways:
+But we can use it in several other ways:

 A police detective would call a crime scene the gemba, live TV journalists report from gemba.
 It’s where the action happens, where the rubber hits the road.
 It’s the field where you will sow your seeds of growth.